silnrsi/python-simpleapp/README.md

 The module uses the gooey module to provide a GUI for the command line options.

-The two main areas where argsupport helps is in providing a more sophisticated drop in replacement for argparse (sitting between argparse and gooey) and a pipeline function that can process data in a pipeline.
+The two main areas where simpleapp helps is in providing a more sophisticated drop in replacement for argparse (sitting between argparse and gooey) and a pipeline function that can process data in a pipeline.

 Here is a motivating example:

 ```
-import argsupport, codecs
+import simpleapp, codecs
-from argsupport.pipeline import Pipeline, textinfile, textoutfile
+from simpleapp.pipeline import Pipeline, textinfile, textoutfile

 def process(txt, args):
     if args.reverse: